natharyan/Preference-Matcher/README.md

 <!-- Stable roommate matching is a classical problem in the field of combinatorial optimization and algorithmic game theory.
 The problem involves finding a stable and mutually satisfactory set of roommate assignments in a scenario where individuals have preferences for potential roommates. -->

-This algorithm is a modification of the stable roommate matching algorithm for finding optimal pairs using n-dimensional arrays.

-Each dimension in an array stores a scalar representing an option selected by a user for a question.
+For n questions, the algorithm forms n-dimensional arrays for each candidate.
+Each dimension in the array stores a scalar representing an option selected by the candidate.

 For this algorithm to work accurately, the form options for every question should be laid in a sequential order of preference (option a is closer to b than c).